NeatNerdPrime/puppet-resolv_conf/README.md

 }
 ```

 This configuration would query the nameserver on `127.0.0.1` first and only then try `8.8.8.8`.
+You can use this parameter to use a common list of nameservers (e.g. in `common.yaml`) and add a local nameserver to the front of the list when needed (e.g. in the node specific Hiera configuration).
+In this case the `rotate` option (see above) does not make a lot of sense.

 ##### `resolv_conf_file`